- Gemini Home

 Telescope setup (acquisition) time

 The setup times include slewing to a new target, starting guiding, and accurately centering objects on the GRACES pick-off mirror.
 Normal GMOS imaging setup time is 6 min.
-If we add the time necessary to move the GRACES cassette in the beam (70 sec), please account for a good 8 minutes.
+If we add the time necessary to move the GRACES cassette in the beam (70 sec), and the time required by the observer to measure the position of the target on the GMOS-N CCD, it comes to a total average setup time of 10 min.
 This value will be adjusted once we get a real average statistics on GRACES acquisition time.

 Because of ESPaDOnS' detector esthetic and cosmic ray contamination, the maximum single exposure time is 1 h.
 GRACES' cassette flexions are forcast to be small.
 But before we know how GRACES will behave in real life, we ask PIs to allow for one re-acquisition for approximately every hour observed (including overheads and calibrations).
 We estimate each re-acquisition will take about 5 min.
 Shorter observations may also be split in order to accommodate them in the queue planning.

 Please note that if acquiring particularly faint targets requiring long exposure times (> 2 min) the actual acquisition times will be longer.
 PIs should take this into account when filling out their Phase I proposals and Phase II programs.

 Below are listed the readout times, including the overhead added by the sequence executor software, which is used to execute sequences.
 It is unfortunately not possible to dither the telescope position or begin setup on the next target during readout.

 |Readout mode||Readout time|